Celebrating Recovery through Work

 Gayle began working on the newsletter in Vincent House’s business unit to build her confidence.
 Eventually, she accepted a job at a senior center.
 She also went back to college, enrolling in the human services program.

 “I did wonderfully in that program.
 I loved it,” she says.
 “I had a 4.0, I had my own apartment, and Vincent House supported me through the whole thing.”

-Gayle graduated with a two-year degree in Human Services in 2011.
+Gayle graduated with a two-year degree in Human Services in 2011 and received her bachelor's degree in 2013.
 She recently accepted a job at CASA (Community Action Stops Abuse), a domestic violence center that provides outreach and shelter services.

 “I’m very excited about my future,” she says.
 “I’m really proud of my accomplishments.”

 Dyane Aroya also came to Vincent House in hopes of making a change.
 Her life, like Gayle’s, had become overwhelming.
 She got pregnant at fifteen, lost her job, and began using drugs.

 “I felt like a little child when I walked in the door,” she says.
 “They were there with open arms.
 If you come in here with a positive attitude, good things will follow.
 They put up with me, they taught me when not to speak, when to speak.
 They’re teaching me to be a lady again.”